maxwolffe/maxwolffe.github.io/projects.md

 title: Personal Projects
 ---

-## What's Here?
+## City Guide

-An Alexa skill that allows users to check into locations on Foursquare / Swarm.
+An Alexa skill that integrates with the Foursquare API.